-Choosing an eternity ring is a simpler task than choosing an engagement ring!
-Nearly all eternity rings are precious metal bands set with small Diamonds, however Rubies and Sapphires can also be use but the type and style of setting can vary slightly and below I will describe the most popular styles.
+Choosing an Eternity Ring is a simpler task than choosing an Engagement Ring as most eternity rings are precious metal bands set with small Diamonds, however Rubies and Sapphires can also be used.
+However the type and style of setting can vary slightly and below I will describe the most popular styles.

 There are a lot of different styles but the majority are modifications of the styles I am going to go through below.

 Channel settings are the most popular choice for eternity rings, not only do they look great but they also offer a lot of protection to the small diamonds often used it eternity rings.
 The stones a placed into a channel that has been cut out of the band before metal is pushed over the edges of the stones to hold them in place.
 As the stone are recessed into the ring, they do not suffer too much abuse on a daily basis.
 Channel setting mostly use Round Brilliant or Princess cut diamonds.

 While this type of setting is often used on eternity rings, it can also be used to set accent stones on the shoulders of other styles of rings.